themariely/themariely.github.io/index.markdown

 # San Francisco's favorite drugs

 <div align="justify">
-<p>To get a deeper look into Tenderloin's drug situation. the most recurring drugs were extracted from the police report descriptions.
+<p>To get a deeper look into Tenderloin's drug situation, the most recurring drugs were extracted from the police report descriptions.
 This includes the categories "Narcotics paraphernalia" referring to drug-related equipment and "Other" including all uncategorized instances.
 The development of the police reportings after the year 2003 is illustrated in the following interactive plot categorized by drug type.
-Note that the timeline is discretized with an interval of 6 months.</p>
+Note that the timeline is discretized with an interval of 6 months and is possible to hide the trends for specific categories by clicking on their labels </p>

 {% include drug_reportings_tenderloin.html %}

 <p><em>Figure 2: Interactive line chart of the reporting counts for each drug category in the years after 2003 with 6 months interval.
 Note that the values are discrete but illustrated as continuous for the sake of clarity.</em></p>

 <p>The data shows that cocaine has been the most dominant drug in circulation with a decreasing trend similar to the trend of the overall drug reportings.
-Narcotic paraphernalia and other drug-related offenses also follow the trend with a smaller magnitude and a smaller peak in 2009 compared to cocaine.
-"Narcotics paraphernalia" and "Other" have their own categories but these crimes may be a consequence of other drug-related crimes.
+Narcotic paraphernalia and other drug-related offenses also follow the trend with a smaller magnitude and a smaller peak in 2009 compared to cocaine. </p>

+<p>"Narcotics paraphernalia" and "Other" have their own categories but these crimes may be a consequence of other drug-related crimes.
 The trends of these categories could be directly correlated, e.g. the use of cocaine.
 Therefore, little information can be derived from these categories.
-The remaining categories show a more stable evolution of around 150 counts per 6 months with a slight negative slope.
-Altogether, the figures show that cocaine has a big influence on the drug-related crime reportings in Tenderloin, San Francisco.</p>
+The remaining categories show a more stable evolution of around 150 counts per 6 months with a slight negative slope. </p>

+<p>Altogether, the figures show that cocaine has a big influence on the drug-related crime reportings in Tenderloin, San Francisco.</p>
 </div>

 # Where to find the dirtiest block?